The plantation of God

 In the woods […] a man casts off his years, as the snake his slough, and at what period soever of life, is always a child.
 In the woods, is perpetual youth.
 Within these plantations of God, a decorum and sanctity reign, a perennial festival is dressed and the guest sees not how he should tire of them in a thousand years.
 In the woods, we return to reason and faith.
 There I feel that nothing can befall me in life,—no disgrace, no calamity, (leaving me my eyes), which nature cannot repair.
 Standing on the bare ground,—my head bathed by the blithe air and uplifted into infinite space,—all mean egotism vanishes.
 I become a transparent eye-ball; I am nothing; I see all; the currents of the Universal Being circulate through me; I am part or particle of God.
 The name of the nearest friend sounds then foreign and accidental: to be brothers, to be acquaintances,—master or servant, is then a trifle and a disturbance.
 I am the lover of uncontained and immortal beauty.
 In the wilderness, I find something more dear and connate than in streets or villages.
 In the tranquil landscape, and especially in the distant line of the horizon, man beholds somewhat as beautiful as his own nature.

-And yet, as I have graciously come to accept the state of my own mortality, I find I only happen upon joy and solace in the great outdoors.
-Somehow, the peace, beauty and stillness of nature obliterates all traces of my bewildered self and my soul is bathed in redemptive, celestial light.
+And yet, as I have graciously come to accept the state of my own mortality, I find I only happen upon joy and solace during the spring and summer months.
+Somehow, the peace, beauty and stillness of the great outdoors obliterates all traces of my bewildered self and my soul is bathed in redemptive light.

 A nobler want of man is served by nature, namely, the love of Beauty […] Such is the constitution of all things, or such the plastic power of the human eye, that the primary forms, as the sky, the mountain, the tree, the animal, give us a delight in and for themselves; a pleasure arising from outline, colour, motion and grouping.
 This seems partly owing to the eye itself.
 The eye is the best of artists.
 By the mutual action of its structure and of the laws of light, perspective is produced, which integrates every mass of objects, of what character soever, into a well coloured and shaded globe, so that where the particular objects are mean and unaffecting, the landscape which they compose is round and symmetrical.
 And as the eye is the best composer, so light is the first of painters.
 There is no object so foul that intense light will not make beautiful.
 And the stimulus it affords to the sense, and a sort of infinitude which it hath, like space and time, make all matter gay.
 Even the corpse has its own beauty.
 But besides this general grace diffused over nature, almost all the individual forms are agreeable to the eye, as is proved by our endless imitations of some of them, as the acorn, the grape, the pine-cone, the wheat-ear, the egg, the wings and forms of most birds, the lion’s claw, the serpent, the butterfly, sea-shells, flames, clouds, buds, leaves and the forms of many trees, as the palm.